 About Dr Julianne Djordjevic

-Summary of the team's key research findings include identification of:1.
-A role for Sec14p in virulence and secretion of specific fungal virulence determinants (phosphospholiase B) - evidence for the existence of more than one secretion pathway in C. neoformans
+4. A role for the PI-transfer protein, Sec14p, in fungal virulence and secretion of fungal virulence determinants (phosphospholiase B), and evidence for the existence of more than one secretion pathway in C. neoformans.

-6. A role for N-linked glycosylation & lipid anchoring in secretion of the common invasion (phospholipase B)
+6. A role for N-linked glycosylation & lipid anchoring in secretion of the common fungal invasin (phospholipase B)

 7. Fungal Cox9p as a molecular target of the anti-leishmanial drug, miltefosine (MI)

 8. A role for fungal metacaspase, Mca1, in MI resistance.